duckietown/docs-AIDO/book/AIDO/00_book_AIDO.md

 ## The challenges server {#book-leaderboard nonumber}

-See the leaderboards and many other things at the site [`https://challenges.duckietown.org/`](https://challenges.duckietown.org).
+See the leaderboards and many other things at [the challenges site](https://challenges.duckietown.org).

 ## How to cite {#how-to-cite nonumber notoc}